blegal/Fast_LDPC_decoder_for_GPU_fixed/README.md

 # Fast_LDPC_decoder_for_GPU_fixed

 This repository contains source codes for research conducted a few years ago.
 The work carried out was focused on optimizing the implementation of a Min-Sum Offset LDPC decoder on a GPU target.
+This implementation manages fixed-point information.

 More information on this work can be found here: